fluthjs/fluth-vue/packages/guide/introduce.en.md

 # Introduction

-`fluth-vue` is a Vue Composition API toolkit based on the [fluth](https://fluthjs.github.io/fluth-doc/index.html) stream programming library.
+`fluth-vue` is a Vue Composition toolkit based on the [fluth](https://fluthjs.github.io/fluth-doc/index.html).
 It provides a collection of practical composable functions to help you better handle asynchronous processes and state management in Vue projects.

 ## Features